 Signs and Symptoms of Root Canal Problems

 Sometimes teeth can be sensitive to temperature changes but it does not mean a root canal is needed.
 A root canal is recommended when there is an acute toothache that does not get better and keeps patients up at night.
-Root canals can also be recommended if any of those symptoms persist:
+Root canals can also be recommended by a dentist in Lincoln, NE if any of the following symptoms persist:

 - Sudden and acute sensitivity to cold temperatures.